Bit of a trick question, that.

 The hammer fell…

-…with a class exercise we were given; something written by the author, intended to be flash fiction and too long by about 300 words.
+…with a class exercise we were given by the author mentioned above; something written by said author, intended to be flash fiction and too long by about 300 words.
 Cut it down to under 1,000 words.
 Go!

 I started reading.
 It was, as before, okay.
 Some good turns of phrase (and being honest, I picked up one learning gem in the class.
 If I can learn one thing in a class, I’m thrilled).
 A nice idea in there, somewhere.
 I redlined unnecessary adverbs, adjectives, fixed some tense issues, clarified a speaker here and there.
 Removed some expository lumps.
 There was one paragraph that completely threw me; the POV shift was so abrupt I had no clue who’d taken over the story and it didn’t add anything so I pulled it.
 A quick word count showed I’d loped off about 280 words.
 Okay, another few minutes and I’d find twenty more words to cut.